Vieux Carre Expressway

 The Earhart Expressway was proposed to run east from Louisiana 49 (Williams Boulevard) near New Orleans International Airport (MSY) to the Pontchartrain Expressway along Earhart Boulevard.
 The Vieux Carre or Riverfront Expressway would have extended east through Downtown New Orleans to an elevated highway passing through the French Quarter along the Mississippi Riverfront.

 The Vieux Carre Expressway was the most controversial aspect of the Moses arterial plan.
-However, criticism of the idea did not emerge until October 1964 when $25 million in funds were allocated for construction of the 3.5-mile long freeway.
-Prior to this time, work was already underway along a 690-foot long, 98-foot wide, six-lane tunnel.
-Subterranean work began between Poydras and Canal Streets in the foundations of the 1967 opened Rivergate.
+However, criticism of the idea did not emerge until October 1964 when $25 million in funds were allocated for construction of the 3.5 mile long freeway.
+Prior to this time, work was already underway along a 690 foot long, 98 foot wide, six lane tunnel.
+Subterranean work began between Poydras and Canal Streets in the foundations of Rivergate, which opened in 1967.
 A heated battle ensued from there between proponents of the Riverfront Expressway and community leaders.
 Opposition finally won out in July 1969.2,3

 St. Charles Parish